 He also had to deal with his own emotions while helping his kids understand the new situation and what had happened to their mother.

-Jason recalls: “It was difficult in the beginning, especially the first 3 to 6 months.
+Jason recalls: “It was difficult in the beginning, especially the first three to six months.
 Our children were so young, and I felt very lost.
 A lot of tears were shed.

 “I told my daughter, ‘This is not what Mummy wants.
 This happened, there’s no choice, we have to face it.
 So we have to look forward; we can’t just stop everything because of this.
 Of course, Daddy is very sad.
 But even if Daddy is sad, I need to think of you and your brother’s future.”